 The financial statements are presented in the Company's functional currency, Pounds Sterling, being the currency of the primary economic environment in which the Group operates.
 Transactions denominated in currencies other than the functional currency are translated at the rates of exchange ruling on the date of transaction.
-Monetary assets and liabilities denominated in currencies other than the functional currency at the exchange rate ruling at year end.
+Monetary assets and liabilities denominated in currencies other than the functional currency are re-translated to the functional currency at the exchange rate ruling at year end.
 Exchange differences arising on the settlement and on the re-translation of monetary items are dealt with in the statement of comprehensive income.
 When deemed to be material these will be disclosed.